TumediMadihlaba/testrepo/README.md

 # testrepo
 We are exploring the Github world.
 It doesn't 'really hurt to test repo.
+It is a markdown file in the repository.